7th Annual Pollinator Day Celebration!

 Thanks also to our supporters for their donations:

-Come join the Chatham County Center of North Carolina Cooperative Extension and the Chatham County Beekeepers’ Association for our 6th Annual Pollinator Day Celebration on Saturday, May 12, from 10:00 a.m. til 2:00 p.m. on The Lawn at Chatham Mills in Pittsboro, NC.
+Come join the Chatham County Center of North Carolina Cooperative Extension and the Chatham County Beekeepers’ Association for our 7th Annual Pollinator Day Celebration on Saturday, May 10, from 9:00 a.m. til 1:00 p.m. on The Lawn at Chatham Mills in Pittsboro, NC.
 The purpose of Pollinator Day is to raise public awareness of the importance of the bees and other pollinators that are needed to produce 80 percent of our flowering plants and one third of our human food crops.
-The National Academy of Sciences has reported that there is direct evidence of the decline of some pollinator species in North America.
-And, recently, Colony Collapse Disorder of honey bees has alarmed the agricultural industry.

 Show & Tell

-From 10:00 a.m.-2:00 p.m., feel free to visit the display tables and talk with our Chatham County beekeepers and learn all about what it takes to produce the nutritious and delicious local honey available at Chatham Marketplace.
+From 9:00 a.m.-1:00 p.m., feel free to visit the display tables and talk with our Chatham County beekeepers and learn all about what it takes to produce the nutritious and delicious local honey available at Chatham Marketplace.
 Sample different honeys and other products from the hive, handle beekeeping equipment, learn about alternative pollinators, watch new bees emerging from honeycomb, and get your burning beekeeping questions answered.

 Pick up some educational literature to further your knowledge about honey bees, beekeeping, pollinators, and pollinator conservation.
 Learn about the Chatham County Beekeepers’ Association and how you can get involved with this fabulously friendly group through monthly meetings and field days and even an email listserv – we welcome members of all skill levels: from never-tried-it (but always wanted to) to beginner to experienced!